ARE YOU A VICTIM OF SUBTLE ABUSE?

 – Gavin de Becker, New York Times bestselling author of The Gift of Fear

-If He’s So Great, Why Do I Feel So Bad? will be published in March, 2018.
-You can pre-order now on Amazon.
+If He’s So Great, Why Do I Feel So Bad?: Recognizing and Overcoming Subtle Abuse is now available on Amazon.